msupply-foundation/msupply_docs_staging/content/docs/replenishment/inbound shipments/index.md

 <div class="note">
 Don't know the storage location yet?
 You don't have to capture it right away.
 You can update the storage location at any time if you haven't confirmed the verification yet.
 </div>

-When editing a line on the shipment, the `Other` tab will have a `Donor` selection if you have the preference enabled:

 ### Confirm item and quantities